 When you work with Minnis & Smallets, you can be confident that we will listen to and communicate with you throughout the process.
 We will ensure that you understand your legal rights and options, through satisfactory resolution of your situation.

-When you contact us, you will speak confidentially with us about your situation.
-Then we may schedule an in-person meeting with one of our attorneys.
-We will ask you to gather and bring relevant documents to that meeting, including, for example, your offer letter, employment agreement, W-2, nondisclosure agreement, relevant emails, performance evaluations, warnings, termination letter, or severance agreement.
+When you contact us, you will speak confidentially with us about your situation and what you are looking for in reaching out to an attorney.
+Based on the information you provide, we may decide to schedule an appointment to speak with one of our attorneys.
+In advance of that meeting, you may be asked to send us relevant documents, including, for example, a timeline, your offer letter, employment agreement, W-2, nondisclosure agreement, relevant emails, performance evaluations, warnings, termination letter, or severance agreement.

 The purpose of this confidential meeting with one of our partners is to: